PrashantSaikia/Wordcloud-in-Plotly/README.md

 The input text must be a string.

 ## Requirements
-You'll need the following packages installed:
+The following packages are required:
-* ordcloud
+* wordcloud
-* lotly
+* plotly
-* umpy
+* numpy
 * pillow

 ## Usage